 Before getting into the details of Interpersonal Skills, let’s analyze the syllabus for Civil Service Prelims Paper 2.

 - Interpersonal skills including communication skills

 - General mental ability

-So, it is clear from UPSC syllabus that there is a separate topic called Interpersonal Skills.
-Let’s have a quick look at what are the interpersonal skills a person need to have.
+So, it is clear from the UPSC syllabus that there is a separate topic called Interpersonal Skills.
+Let’s have a quick look at what are the interpersonal skills a person needs to have.